 Grapes are an exception to the rule because they have a special sugar in them called dextrose, which is the highest glycemic sugar that you can possibly put in your body.
 They actually make grape pills for diabetics so that they don't become low.

-FS: Are there any foods that you think people should avoid, even on their cheat days?
+PS: Are there any foods that you think people should avoid, even on their cheat days?

 HP: Absolutely no, not at all.
 Life is short and you have to enjoy it, and you should indulge when it's time to indulge.
 At some point, I think everyone should eat everything at least once.

-FS: And what’s your cheat food?
+PS: And what's your cheat food?

 HP: My cheat food?
 That's easy, it's chocolate chip cookies.
 I'm the biggest chocolate chip cookie freak in the world.

-FS: And do you give yourself some cookies every week?
+PS: And do you give yourself some cookies every week?

 HP: At least every week.